mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 In on-premise, Konvoy ships with [MetalLB][metallb].

-To use MetalLB for add-on load balancing:
+To use MetalLB for addon load balancing:

 * Identify and reserve a virtual IP (VIP) address range from the networking infrastructure.